 - Maintaining and providing preventative maintenance for HVAC systems

 Are There Different Requirements for a California Handyman?

 As mentioned earlier, in California, a handyman cannot perform services that cost more than $500.
-This is a lower limit than some states, as Arizona only requires licensing for jobs valued at more than $750, and Arizona has the limit at $1,000.
+This is a lower limit than in some states, as Arizona only requires licensing for jobs valued at more than $750, and Arizona has a limit of $1,000.
 Louisiana has a much higher limit of $7,500.